National Women's Studies Association: Mission

-Women of Color Leadership Project

-The WoCC encourages employment and student participation by women of color in women's studies, by offering positions of leadership at the organization.

 Controversies

 Racism and classism

 Women of color protested racism within the organization during its early years, as did immigrant women.
 Men also reported being treated as if they had no right to participate.
 In 1979, after attending the conference, Nupur Chaudhuri wrote an article A Third World Woman's View of the Convention, outlining her negative experiences.
 As a result, the NWSA created the Third World Caucus, later the Women of Color Caucus, and established a coordinating council of the group.
 Chaudhuri drafted guidelines for inclusiveness to eliminate sexism and racism in future conferences, which were implemented in 1980.
 During NWSA's 1981 conference in Storrs, Connecticut, poet Audre Lorde gave the keynote address admonishing conference-goers that if "women in the academy truly want a dialogue about racism, it will require recognizing the needs and living contexts of other women."

 The 1981 conference was further criticized by Chela Sandoval for its classism, as travel fare and conference fees were difficult to afford.
 This coupled with the theme of racism caused attendance rates to suffer.
 The lack of inclusivity for women of color led to the Third World Women's Consciousness Raising group to discuss issues of racism and classism in NWSA.

 During the closing of the 1981 conference Barbara Smith, a member of the Combahee River Collective (CRC), asserted that for all the white women within NWSA tired of hearing about racism, there were just as many women of color who were sick of experiencing it.
 She criticizes NWSA for the disconnect between their goals and actions by stating their definition of feminism fails at being inclusive of all women.
 Smith's work within the CRC argues not to separate race from class or sexual oppression because they are experienced simultaneously.

 Former NWSA president Beverly Guy-Sheftall noted, "I wanted NWSA to be an inclusive, multiracial, multicultural organization where women of color and their feminisms would not be marginalized."
 Led by feminists like Guy-Sheftall, NWSA has worked to center intersectionality in its institutional practices and leadership structure with the support of a Ford Foundation grant.